 Social Peer: These are social connectors and can be anyone around us.
 They are able to spread messages through word-of-mouth or promoting certain social norms.

-Starting from the acquisition of Moindy in March 2019, and the subsequent launch of the CastingAsia Creators Network, marketers can tap onto a wide base of celebrities, musicians, social media influencers and more in Thailand.
+Starting from the acquisition of Moindy in March 2019, and the subsequent launch of AnyCreator (previously known as CastingAsia Creators Network), marketers can tap onto a wide base of celebrities, musicians, social media influencers and more in Thailand for influencer marketing campaigns.

-Adding to that, CastingAsia provides marketers with a one-stop platform for all influencer marketing activities - from discovering influencers, setting up campaigns, managing influencers and content, to attribution and reporting, CastingAsia-driven influencer marketing campaigns in Thailand now have a sharp competitive edge.
+Adding to that, AnyTag (previously known as CastingAsia) provides marketers with a one-stop platform for all influencer marketing activities - from discovering influencers, setting up campaigns, managing influencers and content, to attribution and reporting, AnyTag-driven influencer marketing campaigns in Thailand now have a sharp competitive edge.

 We also have on-the-ground experts that have years of experience running influencer marketing campaigns, who will empower you to find the best strategy or help you in coordinating highly-complicated influencer marketing initiatives.